-According to legend, one of the gods who formed the world saw through the eye of God all that was inside the earth and above.
+According to legend, one of the gods who formed the world saw through a god's eye all that was within and above the earth.

-On the other hand, the reason for its shape is due to the fact that it represents the five cardinal points, the directions of Wixárika’s cosmogony.
+On the other hand, the reason for its shape is due to the fact that it represents the five cardinal points, the directions of the Wixárika cosmogony.

-The variety of colors used for the fabrics is associated with certain beliefs, for example, black signifies life while white is associated with clouds and blue with the color of rain and water.
+The variety of colours used for fabrics is associated with certain beliefs, for example, black signifies life while white is associated with clouds and blue with the colour of rain and water.

-Today, it has become popular to give a Huichol eye at the birth of a child, also as a gift to the owners of a new home to attract positive energy or to a newly married couple to wish them a good relationship.
+Today it has become popular to give a Huichol eye to the birth of a child, also as a gift to the owners of a new house to attract positive energy or to a newly married couple to wish them a good relationship.

-The tukipa or callihuey is a ceremonial center of pre-Hispanic tradition dedicated to the worship of the community’s ancestors.
-The architecture follows the model of the Huichol ranch: several buildings are grouped around a circular square.
+The tukipa or callihuey is a ceremonial centre of pre-Hispanic tradition dedicated to the worship of the community's ancestors.
+The architecture follows the Huichol ranch model: several buildings are grouped around a circular plaza.

-There is also the traditional pilgrimage to Wirikuta, one of the sacred places of the Huichols : Dressed in a special outfit that includes a hat decorated with white turkey feathers, the jicareros, who during this trip are called peyoteros (hikuritamete), travel to the Wirikuta desert in the east, where they collect peyote (Lophophora williamsii), a psychotropic cactus called Huichol hikuli.
-Then, the peyoteros climb the Cerro del Amanecer (Paritek + a or Reu’unari) in the Sierra de Real de Catorce, which is considered the place where the sun rises after defeating nocturnal animals and monsters from the underworld.
+There is also the traditional pilgrimage to Wirikuta, one of the sacred places of the Huichols: dressed in a special outfit consisting, among other things, of a hat adorned with white turkey feathers, the jicareros, who on this journey are called peyoteros (hikuritamete), head towards the desert of Wirikutato the east, where they collect the peyote (Lophophora williamsii), a psychotropic cactus called Huichol hikuli.
+Afterwards, the peyoteros climb the Cerro del Amanecer (Paritek + a or Reu'unari) in the Sierra de Real de Catorce, which is considered to be the place where the sun rises after defeating the nocturnal animals and monsters of the underworld.

-To enter the Huichol community is to be at the gates of a fantastic world of ancestral customs that have remained intact over time.
+To enter the Huichol community is to be at the gateway to a It is to reach a dimension where the divine and the profane find perfect harmony.
 It is to reach a dimension where the divine and the profane find a perfect harmony.

-As for the traditional clothing, their clothes are very colorful.
-Men wear pants and a blanket, which are embroidered with colored lines and symmetrical patterns that can be animals or embroidered flowers, and of course the traditional hat is decorated on the edges with colored beads.
-On their side, women wear embroidered blouses and a shawl with colorful flowers to cover their heads.
+As for the traditional clothing, their clothes are very colourful.
+The men wear trousers and a blanket, which are embroidered with colourful lines and symmetrical patterns that can be animals or embroidered flowers, and of course the traditional hat is decorated with colourful beads on the edge.
+Women wear embroidered blouses and a shawl with coloured flowers to cover their heads.

-It is prepared several days in advance and can be expensive, but it is very important because the Huichols “thank the gift given by Mother Earth”, so that the maracames (shamans), which apply to all the kakauyares (gods), continue to help them harvest food and prevent childhood and adult illnesses.
+It is prepared several days in advance and can be expensive, but it is very important because the Huichols "give thanks for the gift given by Mother Earth" so that the maracames (shamans), which apply to all kakauyars (gods), continue to help them harvest food and prevent childhood and adult illness.